 - Quote from Wikipedia: "Python is a widely used general-purpose, high-level programming language.
-Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C. The language provides constructs intended to - The core philosophy (as called "The Zen of Python"):
+Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C. The language provides constructs intended to enable clear programs on both a small and large scale."

+- The core philosophy (as called "The Zen of Python"):

+- □ Beautiful is better than ugly.

+- □ Explicit is better than implicit.

+- □ Simple is better than complex.

+- □ Complex is better than complicated.

+- □ Readability counts.